Search continues for the missing after landslide leaves 3 dead in Alaska fishing community

 A woman who had been on the upper floor of a home was rescued Tuesday.
 She was in good condition and receiving medical care.
 One of the three homes that was struck was unoccupied, McDaniel said.

-Wrangell interim borough manager Mason Villarma told The Associated Press in a phone interview the community was coming together amid the disaster.
+Wrangell interim borough manager Mason Villarma said in an earlier phone interview that the community was coming together after the disaster.

 Gov. Mike Dunleavy issued a disaster declaration for Wrangell and promised state resources for the community to recover.

-Because of the hazards of searching an unstable area, a geologist from the state transportation department traveled from Juneau to conduct a preliminary assessment, clearing some areas of the debris field for ground searches.
-And troopers warned of the threat of additional landslides.
+Because of the hazards of searching an unstable area, a geologist from the state transportation department was brought in to conduct a preliminary assessment, clearing some areas of the slide for ground searches.
+But authorities warned of a threat of additional landslides.

-The slide — estimated to be 450 feet (137 meters) wide — occurred during a major rain and windstorm.
-Wrangell received about 2 inches (5 centimeters) of rain for several hours Monday afternoon and evening, with wind gusts up to 60 mph (96 kph) at higher elevations, said Aaron Jacobs, a National Weather Service hydrologist and meteorologist in Juneau.
+The slide — estimated to be 450 feet (137 meters) wide — occurred during a rain and windstorm.
+Wrangell received about 2 inches (5 centimeters) of rain from early Monday until late evening, with wind gusts up to 60 mph (96 kph) at higher elevations, said Aaron Jacobs, a National Weather Service hydrologist and meteorologist in Juneau.

-It was part of a strong storm system that moved through southeast Alaska, bringing heavy snow in places and blizzard-like conditions to Juneau as well as rainfall with minor flooding further south.
+It was part of a strong storm system that moved through southeast Alaska, bringing heavy snow in places and blizzard-like conditions to the state capital Juneau as well as rainfall with minor flooding further south.

 Saturated soil can give way when gusts blow trees on a slope, said Barrett Salisbury, a geologist with the Alaska Department of Natural Resources.